-Cliff Godwin, who has been a part of 10 NCAA Regional and two College World Series appearances coaching at the Division I level, enters his fourth year as head baseball coach at East Carolina University.
+Cliff Godwin, who has been a part of 10 NCAA Regional and two College World Series appearances coaching at the Division I level, enters his fifth year as head baseball coach at East Carolina University.

 A four-year letterman for the Pirates, Godwin was appointed as ECU’s 16th skipper in the school’s history on June 25, 2014 after completing a three-year stay at the University of Mississippi.

 During his four years at the helm of the program, Godwin has guided ECU to three NCAA Regional berths (2018 Greenville Regional host), a Super Regional appearance, two American Athletic Conference Tournament titles and a 154-91-1 (.628) overall record.
 Eight players have earned All-America status, seven were NCAA All-Regional selections, 12 were named all-conference (11 first-teamers), while six were drafted by Major League Baseball teams.

 Off the field, his teams have excelled in the class room by registering a 3.05 or higher grade point average in seven of eight semesters, including a team-best 3.52 in the Fall of 2017 which bested the previous mark of 3.42 (Fall 2015).
 Under Godwin, a two-time Academic All-America selection, 125 student-athletes have been named to the ECU Director of Athletics Honor Roll, while over 50 Pirates have earned inclusion on The American All-Academic Team maintaining a minimum 3.00 GPA.

 On July 12, 2018 Godwin signed a one-year contract extension securing his position through the 2023 season.